HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

 **Step 2: Create the Conda Environment**

 In the config directory, locate the file named ``dem_conda_environment.yml`` (or similar).
 Create a new Conda environment from this file.
-Refer to the `Conda documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file>`_ Conda for instructions.
+Refer to the `Conda documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file>`_ for instructions.
 If you are unfamiliar with Conda, consult the `user guide <https://docs.conda.io/projects/conda/en/latest/user-guide/index.html>`_.

 **Step 3: Prepare Data Files**